RoguePhoenix117/portfolio-template/CONTACT_FORM_SETUP.md

 # Contact Form Setup Guide

 This guide explains how to set up the contact form for your portfolio website.
-The template supports multiple form submission providers for flexibility.
+The template supports multiple form submission providers.

 ## Supported Providers

-1. **Web3Forms** (Recommended for beginners)
+1. **Web3Forms** (Recommended for beginners - Free tier: 250 submissions/month)
 2. **Generic API** (For custom integrations)
-3. **Custom** (For manual implementation)

----

 ## Option 1: Web3Forms (Recommended)

 Web3Forms is a free service that allows you to receive form submissions directly in your email inbox without any backend code.
-The free tier includes **250 submissions per month**, which is perfect for a portfolio website.

 ### Step 1: Get Your Web3Forms Access Key